Surviving Winter Fuel Fund

 - Computer hardware or software

 We ask the organisation to complete a summary sheet (provided within the outcome email) when funds are distributed to households.
 This will form evidence of the grant spend.
 Additionally, we will send you a simplified online monitoring form to complete where you will be able to attach the summary sheet as evidence of spend.
 Both documents form part of the reporting requirements and must be completed.

 When requesting a top-up the above information needs to be completed and sent back to CCF.

-The completed reporting documents must be returned to the Foundation no later than the 31st March 2019 or as soon as the grant monies have been spent, whichever is the sooner.
+The completed reporting documents must be returned to the Foundation no later than the 31st March 2023 or as soon as the grant monies have been spent.
 Any unspent monies must also be returned by this date.
 If all reporting information is received satisfactorily, you may request a top-up grant as long as it is before the above date.

-These funds are limited and distributed on a first come first serve basis, depending on need.
 We will endeavour to distribute the funds to a wide spread of organisations across Cornwall and the Isles of Scilly.

 Apply online: begin your application

 NB: As part of the Household Support Fund we need to know how many households you plan to reach with children and households without children, part of this will include a breakdown of how much will be spent towards food, energy and water, essentials linked to energy and water, wider essentials and housing costs.

 PDF guidelines can be downloaded here Surviving Winter Guidelines

 Support for residents struggling with the cost of living – Cornwall Council